- Jackie Alcock

 Margaret has served on the Guild Executive and was certified as a Guild Instructor in 2010.
 She particularly enjoys teaching Stumpwork, creating dimensional scenes of our forest and landscapes.

-Margaret sells commissioned pieces, exhibits regularly at the Devon House Gallery of the Craft Council of NL and has had her work featured in Rug Hooking Magazine (Feb 2011 and Dec 2013)
+Margaret sells commissioned pieces, exhibits regularly at the Craft Council of NL and has had her work featured in Rug Hooking Magazine (Feb 2011 and Dec 2013)

 - Rug Hooking Guild of Newfoundland and Labrador, Teacher Certification 2010

 - TIGHR (The International Guild of Hooking Artists)

 - Juried Member, The Craft Council of Newfoundland and Labrador

 - The Rug Hooking Guild of Nova Scotia